daormar/debasher/doc/design_doc_resident.md

   also a control port if the fifo is tagged `--control`.
 - The output port whose other end is the `Supervisor` is the node's `SUPERVISOR_PORT`.
 A node with more than one is refused when the program is loaded, since a node has a single heartbeat channel.
+In a program with a `Supervisor`, a node with none is refused too: it would run unsupervised, with nothing to say so.
+This is what a task of an array beyond those the `Supervisor` connects to would do, when the option that sizes the heartbeat channels of the `Supervisor` says fewer tasks than the array builds.

 For the `Supervisor`, the same fifos seen from its end: